 Montana landlords are required to keep rental units free from vermin and rodents, which includes extermination.

-- Filing a complaint to the landlord about habitability issues,
+- Complaining to the landlord or government about maintenance issues.

 - Participating in a tenant organization.

 - Pursuing rights or remedies given by the law or lease.

 Tenants can respond by suing for quiet enjoyment of the property or ending the lease.
 In either case, the tenant can recover court costs and attorney fees, plus either triple the monthly rent or triple the costs associated with the retaliation (whichever is greater).